Harry Potter Tour of Edinburgh

 - The tour is on foot and goes through narrow and steep areas

-First of all, a word of warning: the importance of Edinburgh in relation to Harry Potter has been growing.
+First of all, a word of warning: Edinburgh's importance in relation to Harry Potter has been growing.
 Many of the places in the city that are associated with the saga have been confirmed by the author as inspiration, but others are fruits of the collective imagination.
 That is why it is important to visit all of them as part of a guided tour in which an expert separates the legend from the truth.
 In any case, these are the main points of the Harry Potter route through Edinburgh:

 Spoon Coffee Shop